 KS2.Y3.G.PS.1 – Draw 2-D shapes and make 3-D shapes using modelling materials; recognise 3-D shapes in different orientations and describe them

 Samples: Constructing 2D shapes.
 Drawing 3D Objects - cylinder.
-The net of a cylinder.
-Constructing 2D shapes.
+Matching - three-dimensional objects with their nets.

 ACMMG042 – Describe and draw two-dimensional shapes, with and without digital technologies